celisun/Deep_learning_automated__neuron_segmentation/README.md

 <img src="https://raw.githubusercontent.com/celisun/CREMIchallenge2017_segmentation_task/master/*Visualize%20Boundary.png" width="600">
 <img src="https://raw.githubusercontent.com/celisun/CREMIchallenge2017_segmentation_task/master/rot.png" width="600">

-### Problems not yet solved:
+### Problems not yet solved/ Future work:

-- The boundary pixels from other organels (intracellular organels) should be avoided.
-They might be easily and falsely treated as target neuron boundaries but are actually not.
+- The neighbor area of the boundaries was avoided in this experiment, however the boundary pixels from other organels (intracellular organels) should also be avoided.
+These pixels could be easily treated as target neuron boundaries which are actually not.
+The approach to address this challenge can be to pre-train a network to recognize these intracellular boundaries and filter out these pixels when creating training batches for the segmentation task.

 - the raw is originally a 3D image of size 125 * 1250 * 1250.
-I treated each layer in deapth 125 as an independent sample.
-But in later stages, the correlation between pixels at the third dimension should be addressed.
+I started by treating each layer in deapth 125 as an independent sample and trained my network with images in 2D sections.
+However, in later stages of experiments (which i was not able to do due to the time limit of my project), the third deimension should be considered to address the correlation between the neuron pixels at depth.

 ## Dependencies